eda-ricercatore/gulyas-scripts/notes/tutorials/git-tutorial.md

 ![Scroll to the bottom of the "Settings" page of the *GitHub* repository.](https://github.com/eda-ricercatore/gulyas-scripts/blob/master/notes/tutorials/git-tutorial-pics/make-repo-private/make-repo-private.jpg)

-Click on the grey/gray "Make private" button in the "Danger Zone".
+Click on the grey/gray "Make private" button (circled in red) in the "Danger Zone".

 The tab/window would be darkened, and a pseudo-"pop-up window" would ask you to type in the name of the *GitHub* repository that you are trying to make private.

-Type in the name of the *GitHub* repository, and click on the "I understand, make this repository private." button.
+Type in the name of the *GitHub* repository, and click on the "I understand, make this repository private." button (circled in red).

 ![First Warning, Darkened Pop-up Window](https://github.com/eda-ricercatore/gulyas-scripts/blob/master/notes/tutorials/git-tutorial-pics/make-repo-private/make-repo-private-warning.jpg)